sensoyyasin/ManagementSystem/README.md

 ## Features

-- JWT-based authentication and authorization
+- Spring Boot: Framework used to build the backend application.
+- JPA (Java Persistence API): Used for managing relational data in Java applications.
+- JDBC (Java Database Connectivity): Provides a standard API for connecting to relational databases.
+- Hibernate: ORM framework used to map Java objects to database tables.
+- JJWT-based Authentication and Authorization: Secure handling of user sessions and access control.
-- CRUD operations for managing entities
+- CRUD Operations: For managing entities like students, courses, and users.
-- Integration with PostgreSQL for data persistence
+- PostgreSQL: Relational database for data persistence.
-- Centralized configuration using Spring Cloud Config
+- Spring Cloud Config: Centralized configuration
+- Docker: Containerization platform used to ensure consistent development and deployment environments.
-- Docker support for containerization and deployment
+- Docker Compose: Tool for defining and running multi-container Docker applications.

 ## Table of Contents